 Urgent care centers can treat pediatric and geriatric patients, although frail elderly people or very young infants should go to an ER with any serious medical issues.

-Urgent Care will provide a note to document you needing to stay out of work for the injury or illness with which you presented.
-This is given to you as part of your discharge packet upon exit from Emergent Care.
+Malta Med Emergent Care will provide a note to document your need to stay out of work for the injury or illness with which you presented to us.
+This is given to you as part of your discharge packet.
+If you have any questions, please contact us at 518-289-2024.

-MMEC will refer you to be seen by your primary care provider or a specialist, if necessary upon completion of your initial visit.
+Malta Med Emergent Care will refer you to be seen by your primary care provider or a specialist, if necessary upon completion of your initial visit.
 This referral is located at the bottom of page 1 of your discharge paperwork.
 Either of these providers will provide clearance for you to return to work.
-MMEC can provide clearance, however you will need to be seen again in urgent care to ensure your symptoms have resolved.
+Malta Med Emergent Care can provide clearance, however you will need to be seen again in urgent care to ensure your symptoms have resolved.

-Please have your pharmacy call 518-289-2020 to discuss other options with the providers currently working at MMEC
+Please have your pharmacy call 518-289-2020 to discuss other options with our providers.

 Yes, you can absolutely be seen.
-We have a prompt pay discount for those able to pay for services on the day of care as well as participating with Saratoga Hospital in their Financial Assistance Plan.
+We have a prompt pay discount for those able to pay for services on the day of care.
+We also have a Financial Assistance Program which you can learn more about here.

 New medications and dosing instructions are listed on your discharge paperwork.
 There is also the phone number to the pharmacy where it was prescribed.
 The pharmacy can be reached to clarify any questions you have about the medication, dosing, and interactions.